Sneed, McGuirl lead Kansas State past Florida A&M 76-58

 Kansas State outrebounded Florida A&M 35-25 and scored 13 points on 12 offensive rebounds.

 The Rattlers (0-6) couldn’t get the outside shot to fall going 1-of-11, while the Wildcats hit nine 3s.
-McGuirl and Sneed combined for had six 3-pointers.
+McGuirl had four 3s in the game and has scored 26 points the past two games.

+“I hope he’s turning (the) corner,” Weber said.
+“I don’t want to get overboard and start writing feature articles, but I’m happy for him.”

 Kansas State shot 54% and Florida A&M went 45% from the field.